thejoester/php_parse_apache_access_log/README.md

 php_parse_apache_access_log
 ===========================

-a PHP class that can be used to parse the apache access.log file
+a PHP class that can be used to parse the apache access.log file.
+The data can then be displayed in a custom manner that is easier to read or that only includes the data you really care about.
+You could also insert the data into a database so you could then sort or search it.

 USAGE:
 <pre>